Ragazza sola

-"Ragazza sola" (Lone girl) is a song by Italian singer Annalisa.
+"Ragazza sola" (Lone girl) is a song co-written and recorded by Italian singer-songwriter Annalisa.
 It was released on 8 September 2023 through Warner Music Italy as the third single from her eighth studio album E poi siamo finiti nel vortice.

 The song peaked at number 21 on the Italian singles chart, and debuted on to top the Italian airplay chart.

 Background and composition

 The song was written by Annalisa, Alessandro Raina and Davide Simonetta, who also produced the song.
 Annalisa described the song as the third chapter of the narrative explored in the previous two singles "Bellissima" and "Mon amour", summarising the song's lyrical content as "that moment in which you begin to embrace change", and that "the images flow in the mind like in a vortex, one after the other, disorderly, fast".
 She highlighted "Ragazza sola" as the resolution of this disorder, with the vortex having led her to a place of self-discovery in which she no longer felt alone.